TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Pass the chunk to RSA 4096, with the OAEP padding.
 -   To the cypher-text append the label, RSA cypher-text length as 2-byte little-endian `uint16_t`, and the chunk cypher-text.
 -   Repeat the process until there is no more chunks left.
--   Using the SHA3-512 hashing algorithm, hash the final cypher-text, and prepend it to the final cypher-text.
+-   Using the SHA3-512 hashing function, hash the final cypher-text, and prepend the 64-byte digest to the final cypher-text.

 This implementation will improve the security, authenticity, and integrity of the data.
 It also has multiple advantages to just RSA 4096: